bahrmichael/bahrmichael.github.io/_posts/2021-09-01-dynamodb-partial-recovery.md

 While DynamoDB restores the table, you can compile a list of items that you need to recover.
 In the best case there are just a few items, or partitions that you need to recovery.
-In the worst case where you need to scan the whole table a full table recovery might be faster.
+In the worst case you need to scan the whole table.
+In that situation a full table recovery might be faster.
-It’s more brute force, but you’re not going to make mistakes with a patch script.
+It’s more brute force, but you’re not going to have bugs in a patch script.

 Restored the table, and know which items you want to recover?
 Great!
 You can now execute a script that replaces broken records with their correct counterpart from the recovered table.
 Below is an example for TypeScript.